Chapter 4 : Facing Fate

 The night looked like it was going to be a typical one for us three.
 Dom practically inhaled fire whiskey shots, and ended up intoxicated within the first hour of us being there.
-She was now forcing random pub goers to dance with her to an old Weird Sisters’ song which had been up on repeat for the past half hour.
+She was forcing random pub goers to dance with her to an old Weird Sisters’ song which had been up on repeat for the past half hour.

-Albus was the different type of drunk, and he looked as if he was about to fall asleep in the middle of the pub, despite it only being eight o’clock.
-I was glad about that, as it would at least give me something to tease him about later.
+Albus was the different type of drunk, and he looked as if he was about to fall asleep in the middle of the pub despite it only being eight o’clock.
+I was glad about that.
+It would at least give me something to tease him about later.

 “I just thought I would pop in after work.
 I’m a code breaker at Gringotts now,” Xander announced proudly.
-“I was sorry to hear about you and Scorpius,” he said with a more sombre tone in his voice.
+“I was sorry to hear about you and Scorpius.”

 I was glad that I had decided to stay and talk to him, as I had enjoyed myself reminiscing about Hogwarts.
 I gave him a friendly hug at the end of the evening, and Xander surprised me greatly by giving me a light peck on my cheek.

-I just blushed and headed over to Dom, who was clearly in need of help, as she had collapsed on the floor, and appeared to be joining Albus in sleeping.
+I just blushed and headed over to Dom, who was clearly in need of help, as she had collapsed on the floor and appeared to be joining Albus in sleeping.
 I didn’t really know what to do with Xander.
-The only other person I had kissed was Scorpius, and then the feelings were mutual, so it was easy to know what to do.
+The only other person I had kissed was Scorpius, and then the feelings were mutual.

 With Xander though, I was a bundle of confusion.

-“Hey Rose, you don’t erm, fancy getting dinner sometime next week,” Xander spluttered out from the bar where he was still sat, and he had a very hopeful expression plastered onto his face.
+“Hey Rose, you don’t erm, fancy getting dinner sometime next week,” Xander spluttered out from the bar, and he had a very hopeful expression plastered onto his face.

 “Erm, yeah, sure.”
 I guess it couldn’t hurt.
-I had enjoyed his company, after all, and it would get my persistent mother off my case.
-That would certainly be an added benefit.
+I had enjoyed his company, after all.
+It would get my persistent mother off my case, and that would certainly be an added benefit.

 That night also meant that Xander and I began dating.
 I had more mutterings when I started seeing him, about how he was my rebound, and how they preferred Scorpius to him.
-But they weren’t living my life, and knew exactly what was happening in it, so I guess that their opinion didn’t matter too much to me.
+But they weren’t living my life, so I guess that their opinion didn’t matter too much to me.

-I looked down at my dress, and saw that smudges of green had blended in with the ivory hue.
-Victoire wouldn’t be pleased if she sees it.
+I looked down at my dress and saw that smudges of green had blended in with the ivory hue.
+Victoire wouldn’t be pleased if she saw it.
 She considered any damage of any piece of clothing equal to blasphemy, and tended to spew out her annoyance of it all in French.
-I hoped dearly that the pregnancy hormones would calm her down, rather than let her dragon like temper lose.
+I hoped dearly that the pregnancy hormones would calm her down rather than let her dragon like temper lose.

-Then again, when Teddy arrived late home from work once, he found Victoire in a state of panic.
-Apparently she had considered contacting Uncle Harry, and asking him to send some Aurors out to look for him.
-So perhaps her pregnancy had made more extreme rather than calmer.
+Then again, when Teddy arrived late home from work once he found Victoire in a state of panic.
+Apparently she had considered contacting Uncle Harry and asking him to send some Aurors out to look for him.

 I looked up at Dom, and saw that she had begun to head back towards me.